XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/TypeScript/README.md

 // We use the any type for a loosely type or opt out type checking let appName: any = 'test';
 appName = 23;

+// UNKNOWN TYPE, similar to ANY but safer
+// TypeScript will prevent unknown types from being used
+// unknown is best used when you don't know the type of data being typed
+// To add a type later, you'll need to cast it
+// Casting is when we use the "as" keyword to say property or variable is of the casted type let w: unknown = 1;
+w = "string"; // no error

 // ARRAYS